rmbolger/Posh-ACME/docs/Guides/Custom-Challenge-Validation.md

 CN=example.com  3/15/2021 4:37:37 PM 2048      XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX {example.com, *.example.com}
 ```

 It is also the same output you get from `Get-PACertificate`.
-Run `Get-PACertificate | fl` to get a full list of cert properties including the filesystem paths where the files are stored.
+Run `Get-PACertificate | Format-List` to get a full list of cert properties including the filesystem paths where the files are stored.

 ## Debugging Challenge Failures